Translate this page:

 your registration certificate to the Foreign Nationals Registration

-Office or your local police station in Dorset, explaining that you
+Office in Dorset, explaining that you are leaving the

 What if I am going on holiday out of the United